 Is It Possible to Remove Pelvic Mesh?

-Once implanted, mesh is incredibly difficult to remove.
-Doctors are sometimes unable to remove all the mesh even after multiple surgeries, since by that point it has already become infused with the surrounding tissue thus causing severe pain and life-long problems.
+Once implanted, the mesh is incredibly difficult to remove.
+Doctors are sometimes unable to remove all the mesh even after multiple surgeries since by that point it has already become infused with the surrounding tissue thus causing severe pain and life-long problems.

 Who is the Manufacturer of Vaginal Mesh?